Mixed Poisson distributions in exact solutions of stochastic auto-regulation models: Introduction

 \section{Introduction}

-Stochastic fluctuations occur inevitably in the biochemical reactions that implement cell functions resulting in cell-to-cell variability of the components, in particular, in protein numbers.
-This noise in protein numbers can either be functionally significant or may be detrimental and thus require suppression~\cite{eldar}.
-Such fluctuations arise even in a population of cells that were initially identical due to the inherently probabilistic nature of the key biochemical processes involved in gene activation, transcription and translation coupled with the small numbers of molecules involved~\cite{paulsson, vano}.
+Stochastic fluctuations in the numbers of key biochemicals may be significant compared to their mean levels.
+Such fluctuations arise even in a population of cells that were initially identical due to the inherently probabilistic nature of chemical reactions and the small numbers of reactants involved in key cellular processes like gene activation, transcription and translation~\cite{paulsson, vano}.
+Consequently, there may be significant cell-to-cell variability of gene products, in particular, protein numbers.
 Stochastic gene expression and specifically, such `intrinsic' fluctuations in protein numbers, have been the focus of several experimental and theoretical studies~\cite{raj, golding, raser, paulsson, vano, kepler, hornos, iyer-biswas, pedraza}.
-An important systems biological quest is to understand if the activity of a protein is determined predominantly by just its abundance (average value) or if its cell-to-cell variability (noise strength and shape) is also an important determinant, given a gene network architecture.
+Biologically, the fluctuations in numbers of a given protein could either be desirable, or detrimental and thus requiring suppression, for the relevant cellular function~\cite{eldar}.
+An important systems biological goal is to understand how the noise characteristics associated with a given gene regulatory network inform the biological function of the corresponding protein.

 Previous studies have indicated that tight control of protein numbers, when desired, is often achieved by an auto-repression motif of gene expression~\cite{savageau, becskei00, thattai, dublanche, austin}.
-It has even been argued that the reason why this motif occurs far more frequently in nature (40\% of the known transcription factors in {\em E. Coli} are controlled by negative auto-regulation~\cite{thieffry}) than in studies of randomized networks is because it achieves stability against fluctuations~\cite{alon}.
-On the other hand, noise may be exploited by cells to switch between different expression states especially in key cellular processes where `locking' of sub-populations of cells into distinct fates needs to be achieved without changing the underlying network structure.
-The auto-activation motif has been implicated in such systems when population heterogeneity is desirable~\cite{becskei01, acar08, smits, suel}.
+It has even been argued that the reason why this network motif occurs far more frequently in nature (40\% of the known transcription factors in {\em E. Coli} are controlled by negative auto-regulation~\cite{thieffry}) than in studies of randomized networks is because it achieves stability against fluctuations~\cite{alon}.
+On the other hand, bimodal distributions of protein numbers may be exploited by cells to dynamically switch between different expression states; this is especially useful for cellular processes where conditional `locking' of sub-populations of cells into distinct fates needs to be achieved without changing the underlying network structure.
+The auto-activation motif has been implicated in systems in which such tunable population heterogeneity is desirable~\cite{becskei01, acar08, smits, suel}.